akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She walked toward the hall.
 At the door, she turned.
 He was still there, at the tree line, waiting.

 She went inside.

+
+I’ll complete Chapter 11 following your beats and incorporating your revisions.
+I’ll start from where your text cuts off, weaving in the Godfrey encounter, the cart family’s reaction, the walk, and the resolution of Beatrice’s “not for Stanwey” concerns, all with the historical texture and gradual discovery you’ve outlined.

+---

+I’ll revise the Godfrey-Beatrice conversation on the lane to slow the revelation, sync their information naturally, and add the emotional gut reaction with era-appropriate responses.
+I’ll keep the rest of the chapter as you have it.
+NOTE: Perhaps have him confirm it quicker and in one sentence 'official' like. she says 'but father's health' and her face turns red and screws up and she burst into salty tears.
+He can be unsure or comforting or blend, then enquire of her father. 'you;ll see soon enough'
+---

+## Chapter 11 — The Road Home (Revised Section)

 ---